USC Rossier and LAUSD announce teacher-preparation residency

 Noguera’s three educational initiatives

 The Teacher Preparation Residency is one of three initiatives established by Noguera when he was installed as Dean in 2020.
-In addition to the Teacher Preparation Residency, Noguera is leading A New Vision for Schools, an ongoing project focused on addressing the social and emotional needs of children in schools, and making learning more stimulating, engaging and equitable.
+In addition to the Teacher Preparation Residency, Noguera is leading A New Vision for Schools (and Why Now Is the Time), an ongoing project focused on addressing the social and emotional needs of children in schools, and making learning more stimulating, engaging and equitable.
 A third initiative, The Democracy Project, seeks to improve civic education and engagement among students.

 For more information, candidates can attend one of three informational webinars: